Emotional Resilience for Lawyers

 can develop.
 Resilience is commonly described as the ability to “bounce back” from

-face additional demands from family, as well as with finances, health, and relationships.
+demands from family, as well as with finances, health, and relationships.
+We know

-from stress and loss is essential to a successful practice and a happy life.
-In this workshop, we will
+and loss is essential to a successful practice and a happy life.
+In this workshop,

-talk about some of the ways that attorneys can gain the support they need, reduce
+we will talk about some of the ways that attorneys can gain the support they need,

-their isolation, and use their natural resourcefulness to become better lawyers
+reduce their isolation, and use their natural resourcefulness to become better

-2020 workshop and received among the highest reviews from live attendees.
-Don’t
+Litigation 2020 workshop and received among the highest reviews from live attendees.

 Director Jennifer Powell